Onimusha (TV series): Production and release

 The series was first revealed in September 2022 during Netflix's virtual Tudum event.
 It is being chief directed by Takashi Miike, with Shinya Sugai directing, Sublimation producing the animation, Hideyuki Kurata writing the scripts, and Koji Endo composing the music.
 The series used Japanese actor Toshiro Mifune as a model for the character of Musashi.
 The series' theme song is "The Loneliest" performed by Måneskin.
 It was released on Netflix on November 2, 2023.
+In December 2025, Capcom producer Akihito Kadowaki stated that he was looking forward to the series' sequel.